 - Prescriptions to manage pain

-Cystic Fibrosis (CF) is a genetic condition that causes damage to the digestive system and lungs.
+Cystic fibrosis (CF) is a genetic condition that causes damage to the digestive system and lungs.
 This inherited disorder causes the body to produce secretion (mucus) that is sticky and thick.
 The mucus can then clog tubes, ducts and passageways in your lungs and pancreas.
-This causes life threatening effects such as preventing the release of digestive enzymes to help absorb food and nutrients into the pancreas and can cause liver disease and block bile duct.
+This causes life-threatening effects such as preventing the release of digestive enzymes to help absorb food and nutrients into the pancreas and can cause liver disease and block the bile duct.

 - Salty skin

 - Lung infections like pneumonia or bronchitis